ameerhamzakhalid/capstone-module/README.md

 > Professional Portfolio using HTML, CSS

-### Check out in this [link](https://github.com/ameerhamzakhalid/capstone-module)

 ## Acknowledgements

-Credit to Cindy Shin, the author of the original design, `Creative Commons License`
+In this project, I want to give appropriation to [Cindy Shin](https://www.behance.net/adagio07) the [author of the original design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015), as required by the [Creative Commons License](https://creativecommons.org/licenses/).

 ## Built With